 August 20, 2019

-The amount of skincare terms and buzzwords which flood our feeds, emails, and even TV commercials every day can be overwhelming.
+The number of skincare terms and buzzwords which flood our feeds, emails, and even TV commercials every day can be overwhelming.
 Most of us have no reason to understand the differences between proactive and reactive care, holistic and homeopathic methods, and what eastern or western medicine really means.